frcdesign/FRCDesign.org/docs/learning-course/stage1/1C/exercise3.md

   <div class="mySlides fade">
     <figure>
       <img src="/img/learning-course/stage1c/shooter/s4.webp" style="width:100%">
       <figcaption>4.
-Mirror the plate across the Right plane.
-We use a mirror since the opposite side plate is the same except for an extra cutout for the motors.</figcaption>
+Extrude the plate as 1/4", then mirror it across the Right plane.
+We use a mirror because the opposite side plate is the same except for an extra cutout for the motors.</figcaption>
     </figure>
   </div>